 In other words, it represents how much better a portfolio manager is at picking stocks as opposed to throwing darts.

-So all investors seek alpha so their portfolio can beat the market.
+All investors seek alpha so that their portfolio can beat the market!

 So, What Is Crowdsourcing?

 Simply put, crowdsourcing is a method of getting information or labor from a large, open pool of people, usually on the internet.

 Seeking Alpha obtains much of its research from individual users just like you, making it a place where truly anyone can be a part of the investing conversation.

 Phone at 1-347-509-6837